-(1) Includes 22,340 shares of our common stock issuable upon the exercise of stock options exercisable within 60 days after March 1, 2011 and 1,500 shares held by Mr. Conrades' wife.

-(2) Includes 43,500 shares of our common stock issuable upon the exercise of stock options exercisable within 60 days after March 1, 2011.

-- (3) Ms. Craig joined our Board of Directors on April 1, 2011.
-Both at that date and at March 1, 2011, she did not own any shares of our common stock. - (4) Includes 3,906 shares of our common stock issuance upon the exercise of stock options exercisable within 60 days after March 1, 2011. - (5) Includes 21,875 shares of our common stock issuable upon the exercise of stock options exercisable within 60 days after March 1, 2011. - (6) Includes 23,437 shares of our common stock issuable upon the exercise of stock options exercisable within 60 days after March 1, 2011 - (7) Includes 6,405 shares of our common stock held by Mr. Kight's wife in a trustee capacity and 2,725 held by a charitable foundation over which Mr. Kight can exercise investment control. - (8) Consists of shares of our common stock issuable upon the exercise of stock options exercisable within 60 days after March 1, 2011. - (9) Includes 1,048,774 shares of our common stock issuable upon the exercise of stock options exercisable within 60 days after March 1, 2011. - (10) Includes 14,875 shares of our common stock issuable upon the exercise of stock options exercisable within 60 days after March 1, 2011. - (11) Includes 187,481 shares of our common stock issuable upon the exercise of stock options exercisable within 60 days after March 1, 2011. - (12) Includes 261,856 shares of our common stock issuable upon the exercise of stock options exercisable within 60 days after March 1, 2011. - (13) Includes 215,014 shares of our common stock issuable upon the exercise of stock options exercisable within 60 days after March 1, 2011. - (14) Includes 1,903,967 shares of our common stock issuable upon the exercise of stock options exercisable, or upon the distribution of vested deferred stock units, within 60 days after March 1, 2011.
+- The information reported is based on a Schedule 13G dated February 7, 2012, filed with the Commission by The Vanguard Group, Inc. The Vanguard Group, Inc. reports its address as 100 Vanguard Blvd., Malvern, PA 19355. - (2) The information reported is based on a Schedule 13G dated February 10, 2012, filed with the Commission by T. Rowe Price Associates, Inc. T Rowe Price Associates, reports its address as 100 E. Pratt Street, Baltimore, Maryland 21202.
+T. Rowe Price Associates has also informed us that the securities are owned by various individual and institutional investors and mutual funds for which it serves as investment advisor with power to direct investments and/or sole power to vote the securities.
+T. Rowe Price Associates has informed us that, for purposes of the Securities Exchange Act of 1934, it is deemed to be a beneficial owner of such securities; however, it expressly disclaims that it is, in fact, the beneficial owner of such securities. - (3) Includes 22,340 shares of our common stock issuable upon the exercise of stock options exercisable within 60 days after March 1, 2012 and 1,500 shares held by Mr. Conrades' wife. - (4) Includes 31,500 shares of our common stock issuable upon the exercise of stock options exercisable within 60 days after March 1, 2012. - (5) Consists of shares of our common stock issuable upon the exercise of stock options exercisable within 60 days after March 1, 2012. - (6) Includes 5,468 shares of our common stock issuance upon the exercise of stock options exercisable within 60 days after March 1, 2012. - (7) Includes 25,000 shares of our common stock issuable upon the exercise of stock options exercisable within 60 days after March 1, 2012. - (8) Includes 6,405 shares of our common stock held by Mr. Kight's wife in a trustee capacity and 2,725 held by a charitable foundation over which Mr. Kight can exercise investment control. - (9) Includes 1,079,178 shares of our common stock issuable upon the exercise of stock options exercisable within 60 days after March 1, 2012 and 6 shares held by Mr. Sagan in a trustee capacity. - (10) Includes 11,750 shares of our common stock issuable upon the exercise of stock options exercisable within 60 days after March 1, 2012. - (11) Includes 54,330 shares of our common stock issuable upon the exercise of stock options exercisable within 60 days after March 1, 2012. - (12) Includes 200,888 shares of our common stock issuable upon the exercise of stock options exercisable within 60 days after March 1, 2012 and 500 shares held by Ms. Haratunian as the executor of an estate. - (13) Includes 306,464 shares of our common stock issuable upon the exercise of stock options exercisable within 60 days after March 1, 2012. - (14) Includes 263,964 shares of our common stock issuable upon the exercise of stock options exercisable within 60 days after March 1, 2012. - (15) Mr. Kenny is included as a Named Executive Officer because he would have been one our three most highly-compensated executive officers (other than our principal executive officer and principal financial officer) but for the fact that he was not serving as one of our executive officers at the end of 2011. - (16) Includes 2,032,465 shares of our common stock issuable upon the exercise of stock options exercisable within 60 days after March 1, 2012.